Ralph Schilling

-Ralph Franklin Schilling Jr. (July 5, 1921 – May 9, 1994) was an American football end in the National Football League (NFL) for the Washington Redskins.
+Ralph Franklin Schilling Jr. (July 5, 1921 – May 9, 1994) was an American football offensive lineman in the National Football League (NFL) for the Washington Redskins.
 Schilling also played in the All-America Football Conference (AAFC) for the Buffalo Bisons.
-He attended Oklahoma City University.
+He later became an educator and the president of Pan American University, Texas (which later became the University of Texas: Pan American).